 Kristin Gaines began working for Millennium Bulk Terminals in January 2011, bringing more than 20 years of experience in industrial operations, remediation, and brownfield redevelopment.

 She has a Bachelor of Science in Biology and Chemistry from Eastern Oregon University, and a Master of Science in Chemistry from the University of Idaho.
 Kristin is responsible for facility compliance, operations permitting, expansion permitting, and site remediation.
 Prior to joining Millennium, Kristin worked for a variety of international industrial operations providing environmental management for large-scale site demolitions and comprehensive clean-up projects, as well as compliance and permitting for operating facilities.
 Her knowledge, skills and experience are pivotal to successfully navigating the project through its various stages to effective operation.Read more

-Wendy Hutchinson, Vice President of Public Affairs –
+Wendy Hutchinson, Senior Vice President of External Affairs –

 Wendy Hutchinson joined Millennium in January 2013, bringing nearly 25 years of experience in industrial site development, regulatory affairs and environmental management.

 She received her BS and MS degrees in civil engineering from The Ohio State University.
 Prior to joining Millennium, Wendy was the regulatory affairs manager for Thunder Basin Coal Company, owned by Arch Coal Inc. Throughout her time with the company, she also worked in the production, mine planning and business departments.
 Wendy oversaw permitting for several major expansions of the Black Thunder Mine that grew capacity more than fivefold.
 Her guidance resulted in the addition of 1.9 billion tons of mine coal reserves, while maintaining an exceptional compliance record with more than 12,000 acres of reclamation.
 Wendy also served for 10 years as a governor’s appointee to the Wyoming Environmental Quality Council.Read more